cheurte/dotfiles/README.md

 ### Troubleshooting

-If telescope require fzf library even though fzf is installed, got to the `telescope-fzf-native` folder, usualy in `~/.local/share/nvim/lazy/` and type `make`
+ - If telescope require fzf library even though fzf is installed, got to the `telescope-fzf-native` folder, usually in `~/.local/share/nvim/lazy/` and type `make`

-If error `client 2 quit with exit code 127 and signal 0` then check node installation, then restart neovim and run `MasonInstallAll`
+ - If error `client 2 quit with exit code 127 and signal 0` then check node installation, then restart Neovim and run `MasonInstallAll`

+ - latex-ls need node to be installed and possibly the environment variable `$JAVA_HOME` to be set.
+To set it, install if it's not already done [java](https://www.oracle.com/java/technologies/downloads/) and set `$JAVA_HOME` to `/usr/lib/jvm/jdk-21-oracle-x64/`

 ## Starship